The most fun you can have in a field

 After chatting for a while, I realised that some aspects weren’t organised at all – even though all of the bands were booked, there was no insurance, there was no company to buy the insurance and the plan to bus people between a camping site and a field 3 miles away was a disaster waiting to happen.
 Oh, and no-one had told the guards that we were planning a festival for 1000 people!

 Some friends of mine got involved with me and together we started helping out.
-Lots of other people started chipping in too and within a few weeks, all of the above problems were solved.
-I had ended up as a director of Knockanstockan Ltd, the stages at the venue were literally growing out of the ground and there was an incredible buzz in the air.
+Lots of other people were involved and within a few weeks, all of the above problems were solved.
+In the chaos, I had ended up as a director of Knockanstockan Ltd, and felt the weight of that legal responsibility for safety.
+I need not have worries, the stages at the venue literally grew out of the ground, there was an incredible buzz in the air, and the passion was dripping off the trees as the sun blazed.

 On the weekend itself, over 1,000 people took part in the festival.
 It was the most tiring and rewarding thing I’ve ever done in my life.
-We ran a safe festival, which gave meant we could do it the next year and everybody left with great memories and new friends.
+I only got to see one band play, from 250.
+We ran a safe festival, which meant that we could do it the next year and everybody left with great memories and new friends.

 If you go to one festival, get yourself to a Knockanstockan.